Ippen-Digital/quarkus-kafka-avro-integration-testing/README.md

 Implementation as Kafka streaming
 topology: [KStreamsDonatorExtractorTest.java](src/test/java/de/id/quarkus/kafka/testing/kafkastreams/KStreamsDonatorExtractorTest.java)

-#### Sample scenario: enrich extracted donators with donation project´s name of the donation collectors
+#### Sample scenario: extract donators by joining the collectors project name and update the balance of the donations collectors

+The stream processes the donation events:

+* by joining its projectId with the donation collectors projectName and extract the donator with the joined projectName
+* by adding the donated amount of money to the donation collectors balance

 Implementation as Kafka streaming
 topology: [KStreamsDonatorEnrichmentTest.java](src/test/java/de/id/quarkus/kafka/testing/kafkastreams/KStreamsDonatorEnrichmentTest.java)